CephalofairGames/merc-packs-faq/index.md

 **I don’t understand the difference between Campaign and Casual mode.
 What does all this mean?**
 Generally, scenarios are played in Campaign Mode.
 Casual Mode is primarily for re-playing already played scenarios, but with zero game impacts.
 - Casual Mode: You get no coins, XP, quest progression, etc. You don’t draw any events, and there's no City Phase afterwards.
 It is really just playing the game to enjoy it, with zero campaign impact.
 - Campaign Mode: If you replay a scenario in Campaign Mode, you can earn coins, XP, quest progress, and any unlooted treasure chests.
 You won’t get the Scenario Rewards if you’ve already won the scenario.
 You may need to resolve a road event if you’re replaying a scenario outside of Gloomhaven.
-After the scenario, you will have a City Phase, where time will pass.
+After the scenario, you will have a City Phase.

 **Can I replay a scenario to loot an unlooted treasure chest?** Yes, but it must be replayed in Campaign Mode.
 You would run the scenario just like you ran it the first time, except you do not receive any Scenario Rewards for completion.
 (Just the coins, chests, xp, etc.)